grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-grafana-cloud.md

 1. Create a new Cloud Access Policy in Grafana Cloud.
     1. Sign into [Grafana Cloud](https://grafana.com/auth/sign-in/).
-    1. In the main menu, select **Administration > Users and Access > Cloud Access Policies**.
+    1. In the main menu, select **Security > Access Policies**.
     1. Click **Create access policy**.
     1. Give the policy a **Name** and select the following permissions:
+       - Metrics: Write
        - Logs: Write
-      - Metrics: Write
        - Traces: Write
   1. Click **Create**.